YazZHh/CanalBot/README.md

 * `webui_link` set the link to the qBittorrent Web UI

 ## Customisation
-- You can custom the encoding command if you want, *see [HandBrakeCLI Documentation](https://handbrake.fr/docs/en/latest/cli/cli-options.html)*
+- You can customise the encoding command if you want, *see [HandBrakeCLI Documentation](https://handbrake.fr/docs/en/latest/cli/cli-options.html)*
 - You can stop the script at any moment py pressing <kbd>CTRL</kbd> + <kbd>C</kbd>, otherwise it will run infinitely